jrisi256/obsidian/joe_shack_home/Academic Papers/conwayMassIncarcerationChildrens2021.md

 ## Data

 1. Incarceration rates comes from the US Bureau of Justice Statistics and only capture state prisoners.
 Lagged by 1-year.
 2. Child health outcomes came from a combination of the KIDS COUNT Data center and the CDC's Wonder Database.
-Infant mortality, child mortality, teen mortality, preterm birth, low birthweight.
+Infant mortality, child mortality, teen mortality, preterm birth, low birth weight.
 3. Dummy variables for **state** and **year**. **Unemployment** (BLS), **median household income** (IPUMS-CPS), and **poverty** (CPS). **Education** (some college, finished high school, did not finish high school). **Social spending** on TANF, Medicaid, SSI, education spending, and SNAP (Urban Institute's State and Local Finance Initiative). **Percent of the population that is Black**.
 4. Data spans 1990 - 2017.